aliimran2000/CloudFormation/README.md

 # What More could be done ?
 The Directory structure and general code can be cleaned up , if the requirement for having seperate template files is removed .
 For now my S3 bucket and RDS is publicly accessible however it should not be so , the infrastructure should be setup in a vpc and security groups should be configured to allow for only one ingress rule that is the RDS MySQL server just to see if the DB was dumped correctly.

 A Cleanup scrupt can also be included to close down resources if they are no longer needed , such as the S3 bucket.
+StackSets and StackInstances can also be integrated if this is a repeated task .